Bandwidth/bandwidth.github.io/numbers/guides/managingOrders.md

 The `<Expiry>` value can be very large (100 years in seconds).
 Note that even in the case of a long expiry, the subscription will be removed once the order (if specified) reaches a final state.

 Updating a subscription is done via a <code class="put">PUT</code> request to the subscription.
 This can be used to update the expiry request.
-Requests to update the expiry are at the whim of the Bandwidth Dashboard.
+Requests to update the expiry are at the whim of the Bandwidth Phone Number API.

 Note that the initial state changes for an order may happen very quickly, so subscribing to an order once the system creates it needs to account for the fact that the initial state may be different based on timing factors.
 It is recommended that the application creating the subscription check the order status after the subscription is created to ensure the correct initial condition.